Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 Dealing with the dark side of gaming

-The real question is not whether excessive gaming negatively affects young people’s lives or whether violent video games turn young men into mass shooters.
-The real question is, What positive purpose does gaming (especially when it’s extreme) have?
-Does spending hours playing electronic games enrich a person’s life?
-Does playing violent video games make you (or your child) a better, more peace-loving person?
-Does it contribute to school or job success?
+The real question is, What positive purpose does extreme gaming have?
+Does spending countless hours playing electronic games enrich a person’s life?
+Does playing violent video games make a person better or more peace-loving?
+Will it help a person get better grades?

-It would be hard for anyone to answers yes to any of those questions.
+It would be hard for anyone to answer yes to any of those questions.

 To make wise decisions about dealing with the dark side of gaming, consider these factors:

-- Gaming can cause a person to live in a fantasy world and retreat from healthy social interaction with real people.
-Heavy gamers can even retreat into this antisocial behavior when they are with others by gaming on their phone or laptops instead of interacting with the people surrounding them.
+2. Excessive gaming can cause a person to live in a fantasy world and retreat from healthy social interaction with real people.
+Heavy gamers can even retreat into this antisocial behavior when they are with others—gaming on their phone or laptops instead of interacting with the people surrounding them.
 This is a telltale sign of gaming addiction.

 The Bible teaches that our lives are to be based on love—outgoing concern—for others (Matthew 22:39; 1 Thessalonians 4:9).
 Love cannot be expressed when we retreat from human contact as a result of any kind of addiction.

-If you are serious about living by God’s standard of love toward others, violent video games that simulate killing should not be a part of your—or your children’s—life.
+If you are serious about living by God’s standards, violent and horror-themed video games that simulate killing and contain disturbing imagery should not be a part of your—or your children’s—life.

 Avoiding or overcoming the dangers of gaming